MicrosoftDocs/powerbi-docs/powerbi-docs/fundamentals/service-self-service-signup-for-power-bi.md

 ### Select a button to purchase or try Power BI

-There are many different buttons that Microsoft publishes for new Power BI users.
+Microsoft publishes *get started* buttons for new Power BI users.
 Some of these buttons are **Try free**, **Buy now**, and **Start a free trial**.
 In this example, we select a **Start free** button.
 Find these buttons on related Microsoft product pages, in online product documentation, and in online marketing articles.

 1. Select **Start free** from [powerbi.microsoft.com](https://powerbi.com).